Mindirix/Weather-Journal-App/README.md

 # Weather-Journal App Project

-Weather app for Udacity that uses asynchronous functions,openWeatherMap API and user data to dynamically update the UI.
+Weather app for Udacity that uses asynchronous functions, openWeatherMap API and user data to dynamically update the UI.

 ## Table of Contents